bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

-The current `eventHandler` can't handle asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be behavior is needed it's better to move to a pattern where the render
+The current `eventHandler` can't handle asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be called before the state has actually changed.
+As soon as this type of behavior is needed it's better to move to a pattern where the render happens explicitly as a result of a state change.

 **Modularity**